 There is never going to be a one size fits all approach for either businesses or for individuals.
 Some of the most successful programmes are those which allow physical activity to become embedded in the daily practices of the company and where the company emphasises its importance but also offers a variety of opportunities and choice to meet different needs and fitness levels.
 Navigating this can obviously be a challenge, ukactive is building a research programme to explore this in more depth but can also work with businesses directly to help them navigate the fitness sector and understand how to implement physical activity programmes that will work for them."

-Anna Davison, Head of Workplace Wellbeing at ukactive spoke at the National Workplace Health and Wellbeing Conference in 2019, to find out more about the 2020 conference, click below.
+Anna Davison, Head of Workplace Wellbeing at ukactive spoke at the National Workplace Health and Wellbeing Conference, to find out more about this years conference, click below.